Visiting Artist | July 25- August 7, 2016

 Additionally, d.
 Sabela grimes and his collaborators visited What Production Company in Tallahassee where renowned musician George Clinton records.
 Having the opportunity to immerse themselves in the funk sensibility of Clinton and Parliament Funkadelic deepened the exploration of the themes and possibilities of grimes' work.
 The group met with lead engineer Barry Epperson, along with several other musicians working at the studio.
 They were given a tour of the space, witnessed recording in progress and also listened to new, yet to be released, Parliament album. grimes and collaborators also shared elements of ELECTROGYNOUS at a public open rehearsal attended by students, FSU faculty and community members near the end of the residency.

-This production residency was funded, in part, by the New England Foundation for the Arts' National Dance Project, with funding from The Andrew W. Mellon Foundation.
+This production residency was funded, in part, by the New England Foundation for the Arts's National Dance Project, with funding from The Andrew W. Mellon Foundation.

 Collaboarators in Residence: Mr. Maxx Moses [Visual Artist/Performer], Meena Murugesan [Video Artist/Performer], Ursula Rucker [Writer/Performer]